felipetala/felipe-tala-folio/README.md

 My passions circle around hardware development and understanding, computer architecture and its novel approaches, neuromorphic computing, biological intelligence, and anything that involves deep logical-mathematical thinking plus creativity.

-Learning Physics has developed my 1st principle thinking, allowing me to learn new concepts with ease and curiosity.
+Learning Physics and Electronics has developed my 1st principle thinking, allowing me to learn new concepts with ease and curiosity.